MMTalal/Instructor-Information-Management-System/README.md

 Enter the name of second instructor: J@ne D0e
 Enter the age of second instructor: 20
-The age must be more than 25 and less than 60 years old.
+Invalid age.
+Using default age (25).
 Enter the salary of second instructor: 5000
-The salary must be more than 7000 and less than 30000 EGP.
+Invalid salary.
+Using default salary (7000).
-The instructor name is Jne De with age 0 years old and salary is 0 EGP.
+The instructor name is Jne De with age 25 years old and salary is 7000 EGP.
 ```

 ## **Potential Improvements**